 - BIOS Settings

-Note: Steps 1 to 8 are optional.
-If you don’t want to change any of the Windows settings (user password, computer name, time zone, etc.), you can go directly to X2O Media Player Activation.
+Note: Steps 1 to 7 are optional.
+If you prefer to leave the default Windows settings (network configuration, computer name, time zone, etc.), you can go directly to the “Dante Virtual Soundcard” section.

 - Set Credentials